ay-b/a-b_test/Readme.md

     ```
     * if necessary, type `kubectl expose deployment nginx --type=NodePort` to get access from outside

-###Monitoring
+### Monitoring
 There is a shell script in the "monitor" folder, which can be run at any *nix host.
 This script does necessary runs against the target host and showing the stats with dropping result to the external `log.txt` file.

+### TODO
-//TODO - make an automated heartbeat/stats monitor script in a container
+- replace quick and dirty monitoring script with an automated heartbeat/stats monitor script in a container
+- spend a buck to have a place to implement HTTPS with LetsEncrypt